 Prodigy is a free, curriculum-aligned video game that lets students have fun while learning math.
 This educational tech tool uses differentiated instruction, so students can build their individual math skills (like multiplication) in a supportive, adaptable format.

 Prodigy has many teacher resources to help your class succeed.
 Use the Assessments tool to specify material you want students to work on, then keep track of their progress with specialized reports.

 You can target many different multiplication skills with Prodigy, moving all the way from basic pictorial representations to abstract or contextual problems.
 Choose what to target, based on your desired grade level and curriculum, and Prodigy will automatically generate questions to support the development of these skills.

 “I have seen many of my students improve their skills with Prodigy, especially division and multiplication.
 This can be a hard concept to master, and Prodigy shows them exactly where they are going right and wrong!”

 - Tablets or computers for students to use

 - Teacher account on Prodigy

 - Sign in to your teacher account and select your class- or create your class if you don’t have one yet!

-- Click on your Planner tool and select Create, then Assignments.
+- Click on your Assessments tool and select Create, then Assignments.